 Michigan Mortgage Rates

 When looking at Michigan mortgage rates, don’t try to compare them to those in other states.
-Factors such as the state economy, the degree of competition among lenders and the state’s lending laws all vary from one state to another and affect mortgage rates.
+Factors such as the state economy, the degree of competition among lenders and the state’s lending laws all vary from one state to another and affect mortgage interest rates.

 Buying a Home in Michigan